shahidirfan100/ClearedJobs-Scraper/README.md

 # ClearedJobs.Net Scraper

 Extract security-cleared job listings from ClearedJobs.net with advanced filtering capabilities.
-This scraper efficiently collects job postings requiring security clearances, making it ideal for defense contractors, government agencies, and security-cleared professionals.
+This scraper now calls the site’s JSON API first (fast, lightweight), then falls back to HTML/JSON-LD via sitemaps if the API is empty or blocked.

 ## Key Features